luazhizhan/learn-elm/curriculum/trainer.md

 ## Navigation
 Ask student to update the app to have the following pages:
 - /
+- /index
 - /about
 - /register
-Note to student to refer to their URL parsing exercise
+Inform student to refer to their Route exercise

 ## URL Parsing
 We don't use this package